 Q: How do I apply for a sponsorship?

-A: We are currently revamping our sponsorship program and are not taking any new requests for 2017.
-If you are working on a trade show or new event for 2018, please reach out to use via email at email@example.com.
+A: We are currently revamping our sponsorship program.
+If you are working on a trade show or new event for 2018, please reach out to us via email at firstname.lastname@example.org.

 For more information about J.W.
 Speaker, or if you need support, please reach us at email@example.com.